 Ventolin and albuterol are the same things.
 Albuterol is the generic name of the drug.
 Ventolin is one brand name.
 Like facial tissues and Kleenex – they’re all called facial tissues, and Kleenex is just one brand name.
 So what does it do?

 It’s a bronchodilator, which is a kind of drug that opens the airways to help you breathe more easily.
-These drugs are often referred to as puffers or inhalers because they’re usually administered by inhalation (NIH, 2016).
+These drugs are often referred to as puffers or inhalers because they’re usually administered by inhalation (MedlinePlus, 2016).

 Men’s healthcare, without the waiting room

 Connect with a US-licensed healthcare provider about ED, premature ejaculation, hair loss, and more.

 There are two generic names for this drug: albuterol and salbutamol.
 You may see these words used interchangeably.
 The brand names for albuterol inhalers include Ventolin HFA, ProAir HFA, Proventil HFA, and ProAir RespiClick.
 These four medications come in an L-shaped inhaler.